blyamur/RED-Feather-Archive/README.md

 When adding video files to the database, a frame from the video is placed as a preview, which can then be changed (random selection).

-Use at your own risk.
-Be careful, there are two options for deleting files, in one case only the entry in the database is deleted, in the other the file is completely deleted from the system.
+`Use at your own risk`.
+Be careful, there are two options for deleting files, in one case only the entry in the database is deleted, in the other `the file is completely deleted from the system`.

 ![Light screenshot](https://github.com/blyamur/RED-Feather-Archive/blob/main/screen.jpg)
 ![Light screenshot](https://github.com/blyamur/RED-Feather-Archive/blob/main/screen_2.jpg)